mapbox/rasterio-cookbook/README.rst

-# Attention: this repo is out of date and has been archived.
+.. attention:: this repo is out of date and has been archived.

 =================
 Rasterio Cookbook